omeka/Documentation/source/Reference/models/Table/Item.rst

         :param unknown $tags:
         :returns: void

-    .. php:method:: filterByUser($select, integer $userId, $isUser = 1)

-        Filter the SELECT based on the user who owns the item

-        :param unknown $select:
-        :param integer $userId:  ID of the User to filter by
-        :param unknown $isUser:
-        :returns: void

     .. php:method:: filterByExcludedTags($select, $tags)

         Filter SELECT statement based on items that are not tagged with a specific